groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-email-attachments/email-messages.md

 title: Email messages
 weight: 2
 description: Learn how to add watermark in Outlook email messages.
-keywords: how to add watermark in outlook email
+keywords: how to add watermark in outlook email, add watermark
 productName: GroupDocs.Watermark for .NET
 hideChildren: True
 ---